-UNESCO has launched the fourth edition of the UNESCO-Japan Prize on Education for Sustainable Development (ESD).
-Funded by the Government of Japan, the Prize annually rewards three outstanding ESD projects and programmes with US$ 50,000 each.
+The call for nominations for the fifth edition of the UNESCO-Japan Prize on Education for Sustainable Development (ESD) is now open.
+The Prize annually rewards three outstanding projects and programmes promoting ESD with USD 50,000 each.

 - Nominations must be completed online by the Permanent Delegation to UNESCO of the concerned Member State, or by an NGO in official partnership with UNESCO, through their official account.

 - It is possible for National Commissions to UNESCO to access and complete the online form.
 However, any nomination by a National Commission will need to be submitted by the Permanent Delegation to UNESCO of the respective Member State.
 An automatic notification message will be sent to the official e-mail address of the Delegation to this end.

 - If a National Commission or Permanent Delegation to UNESCO wishes that the form be completed electronically by the nominees, UNESCO can create a UNESTEAMS account for each nominee.
 A request should be sent to [email protected] (link sends e-mail).
 After completion of the online form by the nominee, the concerned National Commission and Permanent Delegation will receive a notification e-mail and can review the nomination before the Permanent Delegation submits to UNESCO.

 - Attention should be paid to presenting the project/programme of the nominee in a clear and structured way, following the instructions given in the form.